 As with all accidents, it is important to make sure that the details of your workplace accident have been recorded properly within an accident book or elsewhere.
 In serious accident circumstances your employer should also have reported the accident to the relevant authorities, such as via the RIDDOR system to the Health and Safety Executive.
 If this hasn’t happened, we can help you to ensure it does.

 Direct2Compensation are experts in managing severe accident at work compensation claims.
 Over the years we have successfully assisted many such claimants, we know your rights and can help you to hold your employer liable for your injuries and losses.

 We’ll advise you on important issues such as helping you to make sure that the details of your accident and injuries have been properly reported and recorded with your employer, and can also give you a good understanding about how the no win no fee claims process works.

 Direct2Compensation work with some of the best accident at work solicitors in the UK.
 With our easy to understand claims process and ability to handle your claim quickly, simply and transparently, there are many reasons that make us the right choice when it comes to starting your compensation claim for a back injury.

 If you have suffered an amputation injury and want to know if you can make a claim for compensation, contact us today.
-You can start your claim online or request a call back, and one of our expert team will be in touch to offer help.
+You can start your claim online or , and one of our expert team will be in touch to offer help.
 Alternatively, call us on 01225 430285.